silviurdr/my-concerts-archive/README.md

 * Pagination - present at the bottom of the home page, it's used to navigate between the pages of the ConcertsCardDeck component (12 concert cards displayed per page)

+* BurgerMenu - available only for smaller devices, it has the same functions as the Filtering component

 * Timeline - placed in a separated page, presents the timeline of the concerts archive